-I am a Professor in the Strategic Management Department of IESE Business School.
-In 1999 I began teaching part time in the MBA and Global Executive programs and joined the faculty on a full time basis in 2003.
+I am a Professor of the Practice of Management in the Strategy Department of IESE Business School.
+I lecture in IESE’s MBA and Executive Education programs where I teach strategy, geopolitics, and sustainability.

-I received my PhD. from Cranfield University, an MBA from IESE Business School, and a Bachelor of Science (Naval Architecture) from the University of Michigan at Ann Arbor.
+I received my Ph.D. from Cranfield University, an MBA from IESE Business School, and a Bachelor of Science (Naval Architecture) from the University of Michigan at Ann Arbor.